wo80/Triangle/README.md

 **Remarks.**
- - If you don't want to use the aCute extension, you can use *triangle.c.patch-x* file, which will apply all patches that are not aCute specific..
+ - If you don't want to use the aCute extension, you can use *triangle.c.patch-x* file, which will apply all patches that are not aCute specific.
- - To compile the project, you can use [Microsoft Visual Studio Express 2013 for Windows Desktop](http://www.visualstudio.com/downloads/download-visual-studio-vs#d-express-windows-desktop).
+ - To compile the project, you can use [Microsoft Visual Studio Community 2013](https://www.visualstudio.com/en-us/products/visual-studio-community-vs.aspx).

 ##Patches.